banodoco/openmuse/auth-files-documentation.md

 DatabaseProvider or Role Check Conflicts

-*   **Finding:** `AuthProvider` calls `checkIsAdmin` (`src/lib/auth/userRoles.ts`) upon session load/change. `checkIsAdmin` performs a direct, *uncached* database query for the 'admin' role, avoiding stale cache issues for this critical check.
-General roles *are* cached (`userRolesCache` in `src/lib/auth/cache.ts`, TTL 5 mins), but this cache is cleared on `signOut`.
+*   **Finding:** `AuthProvider` calls `checkIsAdmin` (`src/lib/auth/userRoles.ts`) upon session load/change. `checkIsAdmin` performs a direct, *uncached* database query.
 No obvious conflicts found.
 *   **Check:** Review logs from `UserRoles` (`checkIsAdmin`) if admin status seems incorrect or causes issues.

 401 Unauthorized Handling

-*   **Finding:** Code review did not find any global API interceptors (e.g., Axios) that automatically trigger `signOut()` upon receiving a 401 status code from API calls.
+*   **Finding:** Code review did not find any global API interceptors that automatically trigger `signOut()` upon receiving a 401 status code.
-*   **Check:** Verify that specific data-fetching components handle 401s appropriately (e.g., prompting re-login) rather than forcing a global sign-out.
+*   **Check:** Verify that specific data-fetching components handle 401s appropriately.

 Browser/Environment Factors

 *   **Finding:** Code cannot control the browser environment.
 *   **Check:** Test across different browsers.
 Disable browser extensions temporarily.
-Be aware that multiple tabs running the same app *can* sometimes interfere with `localStorage` or session state depending on how events are handled.

-By leveraging the extensive logging (especially from `AuthProvider`, `CurrentUser`, `UserRoles`) and debugging features (`testSessionRefresh`), and cross-referencing with Supabase Dashboard settings, most authentication issues, including unexpected logouts, can be pinpointed.
+By leveraging the extensive logging (especially from `AuthProvider`, `CurrentUser`, `UserRoles`) and debugging features (`testSessionRefresh`), and cross-referencing with Supabase Dashboard settings and potentially the Supabase JS library issues, authentication problems can be further investigated.
+The key observed issue appears to be an unexpected `SIGNED_IN` event firing on refresh despite a valid session being read from storage.

 5. Supabase Row-Level Security (RLS) Policies
 Supabase RLS policies ensure that only authorized users (or roles) can read, insert, update, or delete rows.
 Below is a summary of the existing RLS rules: